mikewest/http-state-tokens/README.md

 ### Does this proposal constitute a material change in privacy properties?

-Yes and no. Mostly no. That is, folks can still use these tokens to track users across origins, just as they can with cookies today.
+Yes and no. Mostly yes.
+That is, folks can still use these tokens to track users across origins, just as they can with cookies today.
 There's a trivial hurdle insofar as folks would need to declare that intent by setting the token's `delivery` member, and it's reasonable to expect user agents to react to that declaration in some interesting ways, but in itself, there's little change in technical capability.

 Still, it has some advantages over the status quo.
 For example, these tokens can never be sent in plaintext, which mitigates some risk of pervasive monitoring.
 Also, reasonable length and character limitations restrict the amount of data which can be contained directly in the token, tilting the field towards opaque identifiers linked to server-side state, as opposed to caching sensitive information locally and exposing on the local disk, as well as to all the TLS-terminating endpoints between you and the service you care about.
+Additionally, in regulated environments, control by the user and appropriate semantics will allow rogue services to be pursued.
+The reduced semantics of specific tokens avoid scope creep by cloudy privacy statements.
+The services using cloudy statements are forced to continue to use cookies.